Click here to access the Eugenics Archive

 Abortion is today’s Birth Control.

-Here is the simple truth.
-The intent of Sanger’s Negro Project is firmly intact.
-Nearly 40% of all African-American pregnancies end in induced abortion.9 There is more access to birth control than ever before and the huge disparity in poverty rates between whites and blacks continues.
+Frederick Osborne, President of the American Eugenics Society (1946-1952) declared after the Supremely wrong Roe decision: “Birth control and abortion are turning out to be great eugenic advances of our time.”
+Eugenicists fought for decades to eliminate those they considered “unfit”.
+It is by historical design that, today, nearly 40% of all African-American pregnancies end in induced abortion.9 There is more access to birth control than ever before and the huge disparity in poverty rates between whites and blacks continues.
 Fatherlessness and poverty are rampant.
 Unintended pregnancy rates in the black community continue to rise.
 Today, the same mouthpieces for Planned Parenthood are claiming “lack of access” while black women access abortion clinics at 5 times the rate of white women.
-This is by design.
 Abortion kills more black lives (363,705)10 than all other causes of death combined (285,522).11 In NYC, home of Planned Parenthood, more black babies are aborted than born alive!
 Abortion, no matter the race, is a tragedy.
 But in the black community, it is epidemic.
 Mainstream media, black celebrities, health care professionals and so-called black leaders continue to shill for Planned Parenthood, while our churches (who stood against injustice during the Civil Rights Movement) are mostly silent.
 Regardless, the truth screams loud and clear.
 Under the false liberty of ‘reproductive freedom’ we are killing our very future.

 5“Planned Parenthood as a Public Health Measure for the Negro Race”, Speech by Dr. Dorothy Ferebee, January 29th, 1942